vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Display nunmbers as a mantissa with a sepcified number of digits, followed by an exponent that is a multiple of 3.

+## SignificantDisplay (SIG)

+Display up to the given number of digits without trailing zero.
+This mode is useful because DB48X can compute with large precision, and it may be useful to not see all digits. `StndardDisplay` is equivalent to `34 SignificantDisplay`, while `12 SignificantDisplay` should approximate the HP48 standard mode using 12 significant digits.

 ## DisplayMode